Each year, new recommendations are handed down to schools.

 Leaders, stop creating crises when they don't exist.

-Rather than jump to conclusions, determine what is feasible in your setting.
+The next time a recommendation is handed down, don't jump to conclusions.
+Instead, determine what is feasible in your setting.